TAnas0/cookiecutter-falcon/Readme.md

 #### To-do
 - Change the Readme in the generated project.
+- 12-Factor based settings
+- Add PostgreSL support: version, PostGIS, Timescale...
 - Add SQLAlchemy/peewee support
 - Add documentation
 - Add support for tests (unittest and pytest) and Factory Boy
 - Add tests of the template
+- Initializing the git repository and option of using a .gitignore

 #### Contributing